Download the free desktop Nixie Clock v2.1 application for Windows PC here.

 Nixie displays that does not exist with newer technologies.

-As the digits count from 0 to 9, they appear to march away from the viewer in the tube.
+As the digits count from 0 to 9, they can appear to march away from the viewer in the tube.

-While Nixie tubes were eventually replaced in the West by cheaper, lower voltage seven segment LED displays, and later by LCDs,
+While Nixie tubes were eventually replaced in the West by cheaper, lower voltage seven segment LED displays, and later

-they continued to be used and manufactured in Eastern Europe until very recently.
+by LCDs, they continued to be used and manufactured in Eastern Europe until very recently.

 A growing nostalgia for the old technology, fueled by availability of stocks of East European tubes,